-- All staff are expected to refer to the pupil passports and Learning Plans of children they teach to inform their planning and teaching. - Both forms are confidential. - Pupil passports and Learning plans are designed to be working documents that are updated regularly to reflect the current needs of the child. - Formal review meetings of pupil passports will take place three times a year, when pupils will be involved in reviewing progress and setting new outcomes.
-Parents will also be given the opportunity to review the documents. - Learning Support Assistants are responsible for maintaining and updating the passports and Learning Plans. - The SENDCo reviews all passports and Learning Plans to ensure consistency, appropriateness and quality of outcomes.
+All staff are expected to refer to the pupil passports and learning plans of children they teach to inform their planning and teaching:

+- Both forms are confidential. - Pupil passports and learning plans are designed to be working documents that are updated regularly to reflect the current needs of the child. - Formal review meetings of pupil passports will take place three times a year, when pupils will be involved in reviewing progress and setting new outcomes.
+Parents will also be given the opportunity to review the documents. - LSAs are responsible for maintaining and updating the pupil passports and learning plans. - The SENDCo reviews all pupil passports and learning plans to ensure consistency, appropriateness and quality of outcomes.